ericpso/FCD_Filter/README.md

 **Usage: filterFCD OPTIONS...
 [FILE]**

 The application filters the FCD output trace from SUMO simulation and save the filtered version in ./filtered/ with the prefix "filtered_" appended.
 The default filtering configuration uses a radial distance of 500 meters around the vehicles of interest and uses neither tracking nor infection of interest.
-When no vehicles of interest are provided, only area and time-based filtering are performed if the appropriate arguments are provided.
+When no vehicles of interest are provided, only the area and time-based filtering are performed if the appropriate arguments are provided.

 ## Options